devanmcg/IntroRangeR/11_IntroMultivariate/README.md

 The vegan package provides many alternatives to the Euclidean distance measure;  see `?vegdist`.
 See`?metaMDS` and `?capscale` for non-metric and metric multidimensional scaling functions for analysis.

-While I don't get into ordinations with other distance measures here in , you can check out my other course, [Analysis of Ecosystems](https://github.com/devanmcg/rangeR/tree/master/Analysis%20of%20Ecosystems).
+While I don't get into ordinations with other distance measures here in *Introduction to* ***R***, you can check out my other course, [Analysis of Ecosystems](https://github.com/devanmcg/rangeR/tree/master/Analysis%20of%20Ecosystems).